tpm2-software/tpm2-tools/man/tpm2_incrementalselftest.1.md

 AND algorithms that remains to be tested and not yet scheduled.
 This can occur for instance if all AES mode have not been already tested yet.

+# Output
+List of algorithms to be tested (implying scheduled) or remain to be tested (not scheduled) is also printed in YAML format.

+If none of the specified algorithm is printed, that means both that they are already tested AND that these algorithms won't be tested again.

 # OPTIONS

 This tool accepts no tool specific options.